petertait/petertait.com/src/content/About.md

-Currently based in Bath/London working as a user experience and interface designer at pebble {code} – digital innovation consultancy.
+I'm Peter, currently based in Bath/London working as a user experience and interface designer at pebble {code} – digital innovation consultancy.

 Having gained a first-class honours degree in graphic design at the University of Southampton.
 I am an agile designer with a focus on an interactive and refined process.